Accelerating High-Order Finite Element Simulations at Extreme Scale with FP64 Tensor Cores

 Since the release of tensor cores in NVIDIA's Volta GPUs~\cite{nvidia-v100}, many HPC applications have successfully leveraged them to improve performance~\cite{8425458}.
 With the addition of FP64 tensor cores in NVIDIA's Ampere architectures, adoption expanded further, enabling applications requiring double-precision computations to benefit as well~\cite{yu2022gpu}.
 Early efforts focused on large matrix operations, primarily using vendor-optimized libraries.
 Subsequent FP64 tensor core research has diverged into two paths.
 For large matrices, the Ozaki scheme~\cite{ootomo2024dgemm,ozaki2025ozaki} emulates FP64 calculations with integer tensor cores, yielding higher performance than FP64 tensor core usage.
-For smaller matrices, recent studies~\cite{8425458,gu2025sptcstencil} demonstrate gains from directly employing FP64 tensor cores.
+For smaller matrices, recent studies~\cite{gu2025sptcstencil,8425458} demonstrate gains from directly employing FP64 tensor cores.

-Building on this latter approach, our work extends tensor core acceleration to more complex applications on newer hardware, while also quantifying energy efficiency improvements.
+Building on this latter approach, our work extends tensor core acceleration to more complex applications on newer hardware (GH200 and GB200), while also quantifying energy efficiency improvements and integrating the optimizations into the production MFEM library for a full PDE-based application.
 Related finite element studies align with these trends.

-For instance, Cui et al.~\cite{cui2024acceleration} explored NVIDIA A100 tensor cores to speed up tensor-product operations in a finite element Poisson solver.
+For instance, Cui et al.~\cite{cui2024acceleration} explored NVIDIA A100 tensor cores to speed up tensor-product operations in a finite element Poisson solver, reporting significant gains, but did not include kernel fusion or an energy efficiency analysis.
 Relevant work was also presented in the CEED-MS40 report~\cite{ceed_ms40_202} of the Center for Efficient Exascale Discretizations~\cite{ceed}, which examined high-order finite element acceleration using NVIDIA tensor cores and AMD matrix cores for FP64 matrix-matrix multiplications in benchmark kernels on A100 and MI250X GPUs, reporting speedups over vector instructions mainly for orders above 10.
+Our approach builds on these efforts by targeting production-scale, unstructured-mesh operators in a complex tsunami digital twin application, while leveraging MFEM's modular backends for improved portability across tensor core shapes and precisions.

 Complementary efforts have leveraged lower-precision tensor cores to balance performance and accuracy in finite element contexts: Ruda et al.~\cite{ruda2023fast} used reduced-precision tensor cores on NVIDIA A100 and H100 GPUs for matrix-based methods; Yamaguchi et al.~\cite{yamaguchi2020low} applied Volta tensor cores to a fast low-order finite element solver for crustal deformation; and Ichimura et al.~\cite{ichimura2025fast, ichimura2024low} developed explicit structured-mesh wavefield simulations with INT8 tensor cores to enhance GPU performance and reduce numerical dispersion.